nfer/sourceViewer/README.md

-# a source insight UI-Like code editor
+# a Qt-based code editor